 As some of you know, I’m currently on a huge road trip all over Australia.
+I’ve done Tasmania, then I did this Melbourne to Perth roadtrip – and I’m not stopping for a while yet!
 I’m planning on exploring as much of the country as I can and I’m excited to share all of this with you!
 This Melbourne to Perth drive itinerary will take you to all the best spots along the bottom of Australia.

 The Melbourne to Perth road trip is LONG – 5,000kms long to be exact.
 I’d recommend taking at least two weeks for the road trip, preferably more.
 Even though there’s a lot of nothingness on the Melbourne to Perth drive, there’s a huge amount of ground to cover and some amazing attractions dotted out along the way.

 The drive takes you from one metropolis, leaving Melbourne, Victoria’s capital city via the Great Ocean Road.
 It then crosses into the South Australian border and enjoys some of the state’s gorgeous beaches before entering Adelaide, South Australia’s capital.
-Adelaide is a small city with beautiful architecture and vineyards rolling in from the North.
-After Adelaide are the wonderful fishing villages on the Eyre Peninsular and the tiny but beautiful Streaky Bay.
+Adelaide is a small city with beautiful architecture and vineyards rolling in from the north.
+After Adelaide are the wonderful villages on the Eyre Peninsula and the tiny but beautiful Streaky Bay.

 The Nullarbor is home to a lot of flat land which gave me the most amazing sunset and sunrise.
 Also on the stretch of straight road are shrubs, some emus and the occasional sleepy roadhouse.
 Driving along it is a long task, but I had a great time.